-Rejects all the default phases from both the thermodynamic and the kinetic database, any phase now needs to be selected manually for the databases.
+Rejects all default phases in the last specified database only, any phase needs now to be selected manually for that database.

 class tc\toolbox.system.System

 A system containing selections for databases, elements, phases etc.

 Note: For the defined system, different calculations can be configured and run.
 Instances of this class should always be created from a SystemBuilder.